Data on consumer complaints

-While goods and services offered across the EU are quite similar, differences in consumer arrangements remain significant.
-Dissatisfied consumers can complain directly to national authorities and third-party organisations in all EU countries, which collect and analyse these complaints.
+While goods and services offered across the EU are quite similar, differences in consumer experiences remain significant.
+Dissatisfied consumers can complain directly to national authorities and third-party organisations in all EU countries, which collect and analyse their complaints.

 The value of harmonising complaint classifications at EU level is considerable, whether for EU and national regulators, consumer organisations or EU consumers themselves.
 As harmonised data will be directly comparable across the EU, this should allow for a faster, better targeted, evidence-based policy response at the EU or the national level to real problems experienced by consumers.
 National authorities and regulators should be able to respond better to emerging trends, thanks to a more complete picture of their own markets, and easier comparisons with other countries.
 Therefore, in 2010 European Commission issued a relevant Recommendation , introducing a harmonised methodology for classifying and reporting consumer complaints.

 The Recommendation is addressed to all third-party complaint bodies (national authorities, consumer organisations ADR bodies, etc.) and calls on them to classify complaints according to a common taxonomy and to report the data to the Commission.
 The system does not cover consumer complaint handling mechanisms operated by traders.

 The implementation of the Complaints Recommendation is monitored and supported by the CIRCABC Consumer Complaints Expert Group.

 The objective of the EU financial support (grants) is the establishment or improvement of IT systems enabling the transmission of harmonised data concerning consumer complaints to the Commission as well as the transmission of all harmonised data concerning consumer complaints being in the possession of the complaint body concerned to the Commission.The EU contribution can cover costs of staff, IT equipment, training and promotional events, necessary for carrying out this activity.

 In 2011 the European Commission made available € 205 000 for this purpose.